 For undergrads: Summer Analyst (10-11 weeks).
 For grads working toward an advanced degree (penultimate year): Summer Associate (10 weeks), Gap Year.

 For both grads and undergrads: 3 months part-time internship.

 For final year students or recent (within 12 months) grads: IBD Off-Cycle (3 months), Analyst Research Training, New Analyst, and New Associate.

 Duration: varies, depending on the program (see above)

 Requirements: academic excellence, MS Office literacy: recommended: finance, economics, accountancy coursework, some relevant work/internship experience.

 Locations: throughout the Asia-Pacific region (including, but not limited to, China, Japan, India, Singapore, Taiwan, Thailand, Korea, Hong Kong, etc.)

 Karmen is an associate in the Industrials Group of the Investment Banking Division at Goldman Sachs.

-Requirements: available for penultimate year students with high GPAs; English fluency is mandatory; Asian languages fluency is preferred.
+Requirements: available for penultimate-year students with high GPAs; English fluency is mandatory; Asian language fluency is preferred.